bhav09/dataset_builder/README.md

 Have segregated the application into 2 files so that is becomes easy to understand the processes behind building this boulder.

+App.py is sum of frontend.py and backend.py with some slight changes.

     1. Frontend.py consists the code to launch the GUI
     2. Backend.py consists the code responsible for backend functioning of the application
     3. App.py consists the code which is formed by concatening the above files.